 Welcome back to our monthly Secrets and Mysteries series, where it is our goal to offer in-depth looks into Mark Frost’s The Secret History of Twin Peaks: A Novel section by section.
-As these each engage with the novel’s plot, giving close examination of its connections to the overall narrative of Twin Peaks, new readers should be aware that there will be MAJOR SPOILERS.
+As these each engage with the novel’s plot, giving close examination of its connections to the overall narrative of Twin Peaks, new readers should be aware that there will be MAJOR SPOILERS particularly about Jack Parsons and The Babylon Working.
 Peek beyond the red curtain at your own discretion.

-Those wanting to read full biographies on Parsons will find two complimentary works: George Pendle’s Strange Angel: The Otherworldly Life of Rocket Scientist John Whiteside Parsons by Houghton Mifflin Harcourt and John Carter’s and Robert Anton Wilson’s Sex and Rockets: The Occult World of Jack Parsons by Feral House.
-During August of 2017, it was announced that the paid service CBS All-Access had ordered an adapted drama to series titled Strange Angel from George Pendle’s biography.
+Those wanting to read full biographies on Parsons will find two complementary works: George Pendle’s Strange Angel: The Otherworldly Life of Rocket Scientist John Whiteside Parsons by Houghton Mifflin Harcourt and John Carter’s and Robert Anton Wilson’s Sex and Rockets: The Occult World of Jack Parsons by Feral House.
+It was announced during August of 2017 that the paid service CBS All-Access had ordered an adapted drama to series titled Strange Angel from George Pendle’s biography.
 To date, it is set to premiere June 14th, about a month and a half from the publication of this write-up.
 [As an extension of this article, I will cover that particular series for 25 Years Later upon its release.]
 And while this will be a strong lead-in to that series, this article explores Mark Frost’s rendering of the history through his novel with its connections to the fictional world of Twin Peaks.
 Specifically, the focus here are the documents presented by “The Archivist” as well as the field report of Major Douglas Milford found on the pages mentioned above.

 Project Grudge & Letter from House Member Nixon to General Twinning, 11/12/1949 (p.
 240)